scalameta/metals/docs/editors/overview.md

 information about worksheets under the editor specific worksheet section.
 For example, [here for VS Code](vscode.md#worksheets).

+By default there is a 30 second timeout on worksheet evaluation, this setting can be overridden by `-Dmetals.worksheet-timeout=<number of seconds>` server property.

 ## Document symbols

 **✅**: Document symbols are displayed in a hierarchical outline.